-- All exterior doors should be numbered to assist with rapid emergency response. - Parking/No parking, bus lanes, and crosswalks should have signage and/or be clearly marked. - All classrooms and offices should have Fire Exit Maps and Standard Response Protocols posted near the door.
+- All exterior doors should be numbered to assist with rapid emergency response. - Parking/No parking, bus lanes, and crosswalks should have signage and/or be clearly marked. - All classrooms and offices should have Fire Exit Maps, Standard Response Protocols, and the Teacher Emergency Response Guide posted near the door. - All fire exit maps shall indicate the Tornado/Severe Weather locations marked on the map.